adsci/eigenHelper/README.md

 all nodes that are currently present in the model along with their coordinates.

 To delete a node with a specific ID, enter this ID in the "Node to be deleted" input field and click "Remove Node".
+**Note that Node ID is always an integer, even though some nodes can be displayed with and "-H" suffix to signify that they represent a hinge.**
 It is also possible to remove all nodes at once by clicking the appropriate button - this can be used to quickly clear the model and start from the beginning.

 After all the necessary nodes have been defined, the user exits the module by clicking on the "Define Elements" button, after which the Element module is activated.